It's Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 Is that a good idea?

-No, I mean that's totally typical big government, you know, drop money out of a helicopter kind of approach.
+No, I mean, that's totally typical big government, you know, drop money out of a helicopter kind of approach.

 You've got to have sound economic fundamentals.

-Those who are paying taxes now, who would have a moratorium on their taxes for a year at the lower income tax bracket, you know, that would be people who are paying taxes that uh you'd give a benefit to directly in a child tax credit, for example, as I talked about, you know, that that would find its way into the economy right now.
+Those who are paying taxes now, who would have a moratorium on their taxes for a year at the lower income tax bracket, you know, that would be people who are paying taxes that you'd give a benefit to directly in a child tax credit, for example, as I talked about, you know, that would find its way into the economy right now.

 But if you're going to squelch a particular part of the economy for a period of time, that pressure builds up otherwise.